yesyinka/blog_source/_posts/2014-10-14-decorators-and-metaclasses.markdown

 ## Final words

-There are onviously other ways to accomplish the same task, and this post wanted just to give a practical example of what metaclasses are good for, and why I think that they should be part of any Python programmer's arsenal.
+There are obviously other ways to accomplish the same task, and this post wanted just to give a practical example of what metaclasses are good for, and why I think that they should be part of any Python programmer's arsenal.

+[Update] Some developers (on Reddit)[http://www.reddit.com/r/Python/comments/2jbi2f/advanced_use_of_python_decorators_and_metaclasses/] and Linkedin raised objections to the content of the post mainly about the fact that the example may be perfectly implemented without metaclasses and about the dangerous nature of metaclasses.
+Since I try to learn from everyone, I thank them for their suggestions.

+It is especially interesting to know that some developers consider the use of metaclasses a risky business, because they hide a lot of the structure of the class and the underlying machinery.
+This is true, so (as you should do for other technologies), think carefully about the reasons that drive you to use metaclasses, and be sure you know them well.

 ## Book Trivia